gerekper/royalagro/wp-content/plugins/mailoptin/readme.txt

 10. Elementor form integration with MailOptin

 == Changelog ==

+= 1.2.36.3 =
+* Fixed bug where plus (+) in post content was replaced with space.
+* Fixed bug where Sendinblue Elementor integration forces DOI.

 = 1.2.36.2 =
 * Fixed multiple PHP error notices and improved PHP 8 support.